PothanaPardhu/TIC-TAC-TOE/README.md

 ## 📂 Project Structure
 tic-tac-toe/

 ├── index.html      # Main HTML file

 ├── style.css       # CSS styles

-├── script.js# Game logic
+├── script.js       # Game logic

 └── README.md       # Project documentation

 ---

 ## ▶️ How to Play

-1. Open the game in your browser using the [live link](https://pothanapardhu.github.io/TIC-TAC-TOE/)
+1. Open the game in your browser using the https://pothanapardhu.github.io/TIC-TAC-TOE/
 2. Click on any square to place your mark (X or O).
 3. Alternate turns and try to win!
 4. Click the **Restart** button to play again.